tucnakomet1/Python-Who-Is-On-My-WiFi/README.md

 You wrote probably just: `who-is-on-my-wifi -c` <br/>
 But correct input is <em>for example</em>: `who-is-on-my-wifi -c 5` <em>(The number `5` doesn't have to be 5, it can be any number from 0 to 255)</em><br/>

+<h3 id = "nmap"> nmap.nmap.PortScannerError: 'nmap program was not found in path.
+PATH is : ...' </h3>

+This error means that you don't have Nmap installed. <br/>
+To fix this type into the terminal `sudo apt-get install nmap` or [download](https://nmap.org/download.html) it from their web page.

 <h3 id="c"> Different Error: </h3>

-If you have different error make sure you are running command as `sudo` or as `Administrator` and make sure you have [nmap](https://nmap.org/download.html) installed.
+If you have different error make sure you are running command as `sudo` or as `Administrator` and make sure you have [Nmap](https://nmap.org/download.html) installed.

 <br/><br/><br/><br/><br/><br/><br/><br/>